sluniaczek/responsivewebdesign/04-RegistrationForm/README.md

-Third course of the Responsive Web Design course on freeCodeCamp.org
+Fourth course of the Responsive Web Design course on freeCodeCamp.org

-In this project, I will build a set of colored markers.
+In this project, I will build a registration form.

 ## Language used